taravancil/taravancil.com/content/about/index.md

 <p class="large-text">
   I'm a software engineer at
   <a href="https://glitch.com">Glitch</a> on the Developer Tools team, where we work on an in-browser <a href="https://glitch.com/edit">code editor</a>.
 I
   live in New York City.
-I'm from Northern Michigan.
 </p>

 <figure>